Variables

 Reserved Words

-As with any programming language, there are specific names you can't use, and some you can use, but they can be very confusing for developers or the engine.
-Here is a list of some of those:
+As with any programming language, there are specific names you can't use, and some you can use.
+Here are the rules:

-• The name of any of the internal BoxLang engine scopes: form, session, cgi, client, url, application, function
+• The name of any of the internal BoxLang persistent scopes: form, session, cgi, client, url, application, function

 • Technically you can create the variable by long scoping (local.form), but it is confusing and error-prone.
 So please be careful.